mieweb/docs/content/functions/financial-functionality/viewing-expired-fee-schedules.md

 3. From the <em>Module</em> list, select <strong>Fee Schedule</strong>.
 The <em>Fee Schedules</em> page appears.
 4. At the top-right, select <strong>Fee Schedule Expired</strong>.
 The system displays a list of fee schedules for which the expiration date is within 90 days of the current date.
 5. To search for fee schedules which expire or expired on a date, in the <em>End Date</em> field, do one:
-    1. Type in the day, month, and year fields.
+    a.
+Type in the day, month, and year fields.
-    2. Select the <strong>Calendar</strong> button to choose the day, month, and year from a calendar.
+    b.
+Select the <strong>Calendar</strong> button to choose the day, month, and year from a calendar.
-    3. Select the <strong>Today</strong> button to choose today as the day, month, and year.
+    c.
+Select the <strong>Today</strong> button to choose today as the day, month, and year.
 6. In the <em>Day Range</em> field, enter a <strong>quantity of days</strong> before and after the date in the <em>End Date</em> field the system will search for expired fee schedules.
 7. Select <strong>Search</strong>.
 In the <em>Fee Schedule Expired</em> section, the system displays fee schedules with appropriate end dates.